How to Calibrate Monitor for Gaming/Photography in Windows 10/11

 1. From the bottom left corner of the screen, click the magnifying glass icon.

-2. In the windows search bar type in “Calibrate display color”.
+2. In the Windows search bar type in “Calibrate display color”.

 Monitor Calibration Settings